 Outside work he and his wife Sally have a busy life with their four children and grandson.
 He is also a keen sportsman though he says his rugby and basketball days are now sadly over.
 Instead he spends his time cycling.

-Sarah joined the Board in 2014.
-She is currently Director of Marketing at Norwich University of the Arts, overseeing all the University’s marketing, communications, student recruitment, events, development and work with schools.
-With a background in TV Production she first came to Norwich in 1992 to work on Unnatural Causes, one of the PD James dramas made by Anglia TV, and continued to work between London and Norfolk until joining NUA in 2009.
+Sarah joined the board in 2014.
+She is currently Director of External Relations at Norwich University of the Arts, overseeing all the university’s marketing, communications, student recruitment, events, development and work with schools.
+With a background in TV production she first came to Norwich in 1992 to work on Unnatural Causes, one of the PD James dramas made by Anglia TV, and continued to work between London and Norfolk until joining NUA in 2009.

 Michael Launchbury is a senior cultural sector professional with a career spanning significant management roles in both the performing arts and the heritage sector.
 He is a former Chief Executive of The Globe, Southwark and Director of South Hill Park & The Wilde Theatre, Bracknell, where he presented the first WOMAD Festivals in Berkshire.
 Between 1990 and 2000 he was Director of Public Services and Estates for the Museum of London, where he was responsible for capital planning and development, visitor services, exhibitions, education, security and building management.
 In that role he project managed the creation of the London Archaeological Archive & Research Centre, a landmark project in providing public access to original materials.
-Since 2001 Michael has practised as an independent consultant, founding Quartet with colleagues in 2011.
-Michael is a Trustee of The Garage, Norwich and of the Norfolk Historic Buildings Trust.
+Michael is Vice Chair of The Garage Trust and Vice Chair of Norfolk Historic Buildings Trust.